Trip Date: 6/1/2019

 Tiffany arranged for us to meet up with Bree + Jose, two photographers from the east coast who are currently on a road trip from Los Angeles to Vancouver and they were able to squeeze in a quick overnight-er with us in Big Pine.

-The hike begins from the backpackers’ parking lot and from what I remember, is very open and exposed right from the beginning.
+The hike begins from the backpacker’s parking lot and is very open and exposed right from the beginning.
 Prior to our hike, we learned that the trail was actually snow free the first 2.5 miles, leaving the other 2.5 miles with many patches of snow.
-Tiffany and I were a little prepared with micro spikes, however by just taking our time, and with the help of a single trekking pole, we were all able to safely make the hike without the need for any snow gear.
+Tiffany and I were somewhat prepared with micro spikes.
+We took our time and used a single trekking pole.
+As a result, we all safely completed the hike without needing any snow gear.

 We reached the first lake in about 3 hours and as we were told, the lake was already melted.
-Hiking in, we saw more day hikers coming out than we saw backpackers going in, which means we had a better possibility of scoring an awesome site.
-There was a lot more snow leaving the first lake; heading towards the second lake we lost the trail a few times.
+As we hiked in, we saw more day hikers coming out.
+We saw fewer backpackers going in.
+This meant we had a better possibility of scoring an awesome site.
+There was a lot more snow as we left the first lake.
+We lost the trail a few times heading towards the second lake.
 We arrived at the second lake in just under 3.5 hours with just enough time to take in the views, chat up with neighbors, and set up camp.
-Our neighbors were so awesome and let us pitch three tents in one of their claimed spots.
+Our neighbors were so awesome and let us pitch three tents in one of their spots.

 We caught the sunset, prepared dinner, and called it an early night.
 I am so glad that everything worked out.
-Our friends, Bree + Jose did not have any backpacking gear with them since they are on a road trip and were not planning to go backpacking, so Tiffany and I brought whatever extra backpacking gear we had for them to use and it worked out perfectly.
+Our friends, did not have any backpacking gear with them.
+They are on a road trip and were not planning to go backpacking.
+Tiffany and I brought whatever extra backpacking gear we had for them to use.
+It worked out perfectly.